 Incandescent bulbs are extremely fragile.
 Not only are they easy to damage through rough handling, but they also fail relatively quickly under normal use.
 An old-fashioned bulb will typically last about 1,200 hours before burning out, while an LED lamp will last for at least 25,000 to 50,000 hours.

-In fact, LEDs rarely fail completely; they simply become less effective as they near the end of their useful life.
+In fact, LEDs rarely fail completely; they simply become less effective and have decreased brightness as they near the end of their useful life.

 Advances in technology have largely solved this problem, and modern lamps closely mimic the color temperature of ordinary bulbs.
 Some of the best fittings can even vary the color output to suit your mood, with illumination ranging from a candle-like warmth to that of a bright summer's day.